antonym/terraform-demo/README.md

 It currently contains demonstration code for:

-* Launching instances into a VMware Cloud Director endpoint
 * Launching instances into AWS EC2
+* Launching instances into Google Compute Engine
+* Launching instances into VMware Cloud Director

 It also contains Ansible playbooks that will apply onto the spawned instances on first boot to provide a consistent deployment experience across providers and the initial skeleton of a sample web app.